oveena-data/govhack-VCFuture/README.md

 ---

-*Built with ❤️ by a passionate team of data scientists: Amish, Harsh, Tapan, Shefali, Sheikha & Oveena*
+*Built by a passionate team of data scientists: Amish, Harsh, Tapan, Shefali, Sheikha & Oveena*